GhanashyamShingate/bodypower/README.md

 Sameer Shaligram- I worked on developing index.html and services.html pages.
 I created home.index page and included image, footer, section, meta and blockquote tags.
 I created services.html page to show the services provided by fitness centre.
 In both pages, I created transitions for images.

 Design Principles- I worked on creating contact us page.
-I created a form using
+I created a form using different tags so that it looks good.
+Also I created a page named computebmi.html which will be opened when you click on 'computebmi' button on home page.

 Proximity